yzereh/Data_Analytics/Readme.md

 >  >  > The last argument of the ```get_stop_words()``` function is **stem_the_words** which is a Boolean variable determining whether or not the stopwords must be stemmed.

+>  >  > **Note**: When removng the stopwords, some of the titles might be removed completely.
+In this case, we will have an empty string ```''``` which will be replaced by ```None``` at the last step.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 - **Duplicates**

 	> Since our data were originally scraped from the google scholar website, chances are high that it contains some duplicates.
-In this step, we would like to find the duplicates, keep the first one and replace the rest by Nones.
-At the end, we will deal with these Nones, but for now, we would like to just spot them.
+In this step, we would like to find the duplicates, keep the first one and replace the rest by ```None```.
+At the end, we will deal with these ```None```, but for now, we would like to just spot them.
 To this end, we added the ```find_duplicates()``` function to the support.py module.
 The function takes the collection of titles (a sequence or map) as its input and returns a tuple ```tuple[dict[str, list[int]], int]``` containing two elements.
 The first element is a dictionary of duplicates with the duplicated titles as keys and their associated location in the original data as values.
 The second element is an integer showing the number of duplicates in the data.

 ```sh
 def find_duplicates(collection_of_titles: Union[Sequence[str], map]) -> tuple[dict[str, list[int]], int]: